Darnell Mooney Player Prop Bets for NFL Week 9 | Chicago vs. Pittsburgh 11/8/2021

 Season Stats

-- Mooney has been targeted 53 times and has 33 catches, leading the Bears with 409 yards (51.1 ypg) while scoring one touchdown this season.
+- This season Mooney has 33 catches on 53 targets, with a team-high 409 receiving yards (51.1 per game) and one touchdown.

-- So far this season, 25.5% of the 208 passes thrown by his team have gone Mooney's way.

-- Mooney (three red zone targets) has been the recipient of 13.6% of his team's 22 red zone pass attempts.
+- With three targets in the red zone this season, Mooney has been on the receiving end of 13.6% of his team's 22 red zone pass attempts.

-- The Bears, who rank 30th in the NFL in points scored, have dropped back to pass 46.4% of the time while opting for the ground attack 53.6% of the time.
+- The Bears, who rank 30th in the NFL in points scored, have dropped back to pass 46.4% of the time while running the football 53.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Mooney's matchup with the Steelers.